Raga Charukeshi is a dream of love - the salt water of the sea rushing into the sweet rain water of the tide pool.

 Charukeshi is the 26th mela of the Karnatic organizational system of ragas.
 During the second half of the twentieth century, Charukeshi became popular with Hindustani musicians due to the influence of Allauddin Khan, and his principle disciple, Ravi Shankar.

-Charukeshis striking melodic structure blends a "major" modality in the purvanga (lower tetrachord of B, C#, D#, E) with a "minor" modality in the uttaranga (upper tetrachord of F#, G, A, B).
+Charukeshi’s striking melodic structure blends a major or joyful modality in the purvanga (lower tetrachord of B, C#, D#, E) with a minor or melancholic modality in the uttaranga (upper tetrachord of F#, G, A, B).

-After a number of recent compositions featuring exotic instruments such as kemanche, kawala and ud, I felt the need to return to the pristine simplicity of the Western piano, an instrument which conjures images of Bach (keyboard), Bill Evans and Glenn Gould.
-More recently, I have been struck by the way the phrasing and articulation of Lenny Tristano anticipates computer-performed music.
+After a number of recent compositions featuring exotic instruments such as kemanche, kawala and ud, I felt the need to return to the pristine simplicity of the Western piano, an instrument which conjures images of Johann Sebastian Bach (keyboard), Bill Evans and Glenn Gould.
+More recently, I have been struck by the way the phrasing and articulation of Lennie Tristano anticipates computer-performed music.

 My composition is structured around groups of three.
 First there is alap, jor and jhala for piano.
 This is followed by medium slow, medium fast and very fast sections for piano and percussion.
 Each of the three sections for piano and percussion are also divided into three parts: piano and percussion, solo percussion, and piano and percussion once again.